OctopusDeploy/blog/blog/2021-10/octopus-kubernetes-yaml-generator/index.md

 ![Two Way Sync Edit](two-way-sync-edit.png "Two Way Sync Edit")

-Two-way sync will update the left-hand side of the tool to match the edits.
+Two-way sync updates the left-hand side of the tool to match the edits.

 ![Two Way Sync Test](two-way-sync-test.png "Two Way Sync Test")

 ## More information

 There are several configurable options in a Kubernetes YAML file.
-Rather than explaining them in detail here, the tool links to the official Kubernetes documentation.
+Rather than explaining them in detail, the tool links to the official Kubernetes documentation.
 Most options have a **More information** link that takes you directly to the documentation.

 ![Kubernetes More Information](kubernetes-more-info.png "Kubernetes More Information")